Transition from Pauli paramagnetism to Curie-Weiss behaviour in vanadium: Conclusion

 \section{Conclusion}

 We have investigated the electronic and magnetic properties of vanadium by DFT+DMFT approach.
 The local dynamical correlations are found to be essential for a description of spectral and magnetic properties.
 In particular, the obtained DOS with Hubbard ${U=2.3}$~eV is shown to agree well with experimental spectra.
-The calculated uniform magnetic susceptibility qualitatively reproduces the transition from Pauli to Curie-Weiss behaviour with heating at the temperature $T_{\rm onset}\sim 400-700$~K. The latter is found to originate from the local spin correlations within $t_{2g}$ states associated with Hund's rule coupling.
+The calculated uniform magnetic susceptibility in bcc structure qualitatively reproduces the transition from Pauli to Curie-Weiss behavior with heating at the temperature $T_{\rm onset}\sim 400-700$~K. The latter is found to originate from the local spin correlations within $t_{2g}$ states associated with Hund's rule coupling.
 The lifetime of local magnetic moments in vanadium is about 5~times larger than in paramagnetic chromium, a canonical itinerant antiferromagnet, but is about 20 times less than in bcc iron, where the local moments are well formed.
 Therefore, Heisenberg-type models are not appropriate for a description of vanadium magnetism, which is mostly of an itinerant origin.

+Our results demonstrate that the Curie-Weiss law and corresponding formation of local magnetic moments in vanadium can be obtained in bcc structure upon heating.
+This shows that the structural transition ~\cite{Bollinger2011} is not necessary to explain these phenomena, and possibly does not occur.
+The obtained behavior originates solely from the electronic degrees of freedom, and also does not require lattice (phonon) contribution.

-The obtained self-energies have a quasiparticle shape, but, however, show a deviation from Fermi-liquid behaviour above temperature ${T^*\sim 200}$~K, which is below the calculated temperature of the onset of Curie-Weiss behaviour, which is about 500--700~K. The quasiparticle mass enhancement factor ${m^*/m}$ is found to be in the range 1.4--2.4 depending on value of $U$ and orbital symmetry.
-In particular, ${m^*/m}$ for $t_{2g}$ states contributing to formation of local magnetic moments is about 0.3 larger than for $e_{g}$ ones.
-These ${m^*/m}$ values characterize vanadium as a moderately correlated metal.
+The obtained self-energies have a quasiparticle shape, but, however, show a deviation from Fermi-liquid behavior above temperature ${T^*\sim 200}$~K, which is below the calculated temperature of the onset of Curie-Weiss behavior 500--700~K. In particular, we obtain the non-analytic form of the self-energy of $t_{2g}$ states and almost linear temperature dependence of the quasiparticle damping at $T>T^*$, which may have important effect on the transport properties.
+The quasiparticle mass enhancement factor ${m^*/m}$ of $e_g$ states is found to be in the range 1.4--1.9 depending on value of $U$.
+These results characterize vanadium as a moderately correlated metal which is on the verge of the spin freezing transition.